Wild Strawberries (band): Collaborations

 One of the band's most-heard songs, "Wrong to Let You Go", was preceded and followed by collaborations with other musicians.
 The concept for the track was defined by Alan Fletcher, executive producer at Warner Music Canada, after Roberta Carter-Harrison sang at his wedding alongside flamenco guitarist Robert Michaels.
 It was then recorded with Michaels for volume 3 of the Women & Songs compilation album series and later appeared as an unnumbered track on the Twist album.

 Subsequently, Alan Fletcher from Warner put the band in contact with German electronic dance producer and DJ André Tanneberger (ATB).
 Tanneberger produced a remix of the song, released as an ATB single re-titled "Let U Go".
 This popularized the song on both continents, as the single reached number 18 on the U.S. Billboard Hot Dance Music/Club Play charts and number 7 on the German Singles Chart.
 The song also marked the point in ATB's musical output when he began to produce songs with full vocal tracks, as opposed to sampled and looped vocals.

 The Wild Strawberries and ATB went on to collaborate on further songs, including the subsequent ATB single "Hold You" and album tracks from the 2002 ATB album Dedicated, and multiple subsequent singles ("I Don't Wanna Stop", "Long Way Home") and album tracks from the 2003 ATB album Addicted to Music.
-All songs were co-written between Ken and Tanneberger, with vocals by Roberta.
+All songs were co-written by Ken and Tanneberger, with vocals by Roberta.

 Tanneberger later produced a new recording of "Let U Go" for the 2005 greatest hits compilation Seven Years: 1998–2005, with new male vocalist Jan Löchel.

 Sarah McLachlan played guitar on and appeared in the video for "I Don't Want to Think About It".
 The band participated in all three years of the Lilith Fair music festival, which McLachlan founded.